-You can change the default LAN IP address and Net Mask to suit the IP address arrangement you want to set up for your LAN.
-Click the LAN hyperlink view the LAN Configuration menu
+You can change the default LAN IP address and Net Mask for both the Ethernet and the USB port to suit the IP address arrangement you want to set up for your LAN.
+Click the LAN hyperlink to view the LAN Configuration menu.